gprochilo/aha/README.md

 #> [1] 0.3866908
 ```

+# Warning

+This package is under development.
+Backwards compatibility is **not
+guaranteed**, and both functions and syntax may be **subject to change**
+(or completely removed) in future updates.
+Exercise extreme caution if
+you choose to use this package within an analysis
+pipeline.

 <!-- What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: -->

 <!-- ```{r cars} -->